College Survival Guide

 - I need to go to the Financial Aid Office to check how withdrawals affect my aid before withdrawing.

 - Non-attendance in my classes will affect the amount of financial aid that I will be eligible to receive.

 - There are free tutors available for all students in the Learning Enhancement Center.

 - I am responsible for requesting official transcripts to be sent to other schools.
-These requests should be made through written permission slips or through my Online Student Records System account.
-Transcripts will not be sent based on phone calls.

 - Assistance is available for veterans.

 - I can receive credit for volunteerism and cooperative work study programs.

 - To receive my diploma, I must apply for graduation and pay a graduation fee.
 The diploma will be mailed 4-6 weeks after the end of the semester.
 (More information:Graduation)

 - I can ask my academic advisor or counselor ANY question.
 ALL questions are valid!

 - Librarians are willing to help with research projects.